State collapse: Other states subvert or invade

 Collapse is marked by the loss of control of political space.
 Neighbour states may intervene directly in a collapsing state; or they may host dissident movements.
 The collapse of Afghanistan in 2021 was only possible because the Taliban were sheltered in Pakistan.
 Idi Amin was forced out of Uganda by Ugandan exiles combined with the invasion by Tanzania.

 Economic collapse or decline

-In a collapsing state the economy may shrink because a) the Black economy overshadows the formal, more controlled economy, and b) peripheral areas may prefer to use a neighbour state's currency, as in Chad, Ethiopia in the 1980's and Zaire in the 1990's.
-In the case of post-WW1 Austria, the loss of pre-war markets in the Austro-Hungarian empire encouraged fears of economic decline, thus the idea of Anschluss with Germany, and Austria's downfall by German invasion in 1938.
+In a collapsing state, the economy may shrink because a) the black economy overshadows the formal, more controlled economy, and b) peripheral areas may prefer to use a neighbour state's currency, as in Chad, Ethiopia in the 1980's and Zaire in the 1990's.
+In the case of post-WWI Austria, the loss of pre-war markets in the Austro-Hungarian Empire encouraged fears of economic decline, thus the idea of Anschluss with Germany, and Austria's downfall by German invasion in 1938.